cjthedj97/worker-song-requests/README.md

 # Using Cloudflare workers for DJ Song Requests

 > [!CAUTION]
 > Mailchannels is discontuning the service as of June 2024, which allowed you to send email from cloudflare workers.
-The alterntives that be run on workers arn't really worth it.
+The alterntives that run on workers arn't really worth it.
+Check out the rewritten version in PHP [https://github.com/cjthedj97/song-requests](https://github.com/cjthedj97/song-requests).

 ---
 This repostory contains a worker script that takes song requests and them using [MailChannels](https://support.mailchannels.com/hc/en-us/articles/4565898358413-Sending-Email-from-Cloudflare-Workers-using-MailChannels-Send-API) free service from cloudflare to send a that to a desired email address.